danbev/learning-quantum-computing/README.md

 4) Identity (multiplied by 1)
 ```

-An operators is just 2*2 matric and a gate is most often multiple operators
+An operators is just 2*2 matrix and a gate is most often multiple operators
 chained together.

 #### Classic gates